rsc-demo/ImplementationDocs/ActionItems.md

-This document contains the list of action items to implement GitHub Classroom into courses for the Computer Technology dept.
+This document contains the list of action items and notes regarding the action items to implement GitHub Classroom into courses for the Computer Technology dept.

 # Action Items